Part II - The Kindle Is Already AI-Ready

 • Does it help, or does it break immersion?

-If readers keep using it—and they will—Amazon gets permission to go further.
+If readers keep using it—and they will—Amazon gets permission to do more.
 The technology is already in place.
 What comes next isn’t a technical question.
 It’s a business one.

 This is also how Amazon prepares readers without ever announcing it.
 They won’t frame it as “we’re blowing up the ebook.”